robertpyke/Tutorials/aws/iot/README.md

 }
 ```

-Now when you receive a new desired state for pin0, update the LED to match the value:
+Then update your callback, so that when you receive a new desired state for pin0, you update the LED to match the value:
 ```c
     ...
     // Check that the JSON object has everything we want/need